wizut-cvlab/thermal-dlib-shape-predictor/README.md

 box           - Coordinates of detected face (from different visual spectrum or file) (default set to None)
 ```
 Function return `shape` object as numpy array of 68 facial feature points, and `box` array contains coordinates of detected face, or empty array, when there is no face detection.

-There is 3 results file:
-- `results-manual.txt` contains results of manula face marking on Thermal images,
-- `results-thermal.txt` contains results of cascade of thermal faces,
-- `results-visual.txt` contains results, when for prediction thermal shape we use face cascade generated on visual image.

-`podsumowanie.xlsx` is additional Excel file with summary results and polish labels.

 ### `scripts/compare_files.py`
 For pair of thermal and visual images, function `compare_files` calculates distances (in pixels) between shapes predicted in `draw_shape` function.